Red Flavor: Orchestra version

 "Red Flavor (Orchestra Version)" is an orchestral song recorded by South Korean orchestra Seoul Philharmonic Orchestra, re-established with the arrangement of Park In-young.
 SM Entertainment made its first collaboration with the orchestra forming a new classical label, SM Classics, creating an orchestral version of "Red Flavor".
-The music video for the "Red Flavor" orchestra features a 44-man orchestra performing "Red Flavor" under the direction of David Lee.
+The music video for the "Red Flavor" orchestra features a 44-piece orchestra performing "Red Flavor" under the direction of David Lee.